In This Article

 A positive rapid strep test result indicates the presence of group A strep.
 On the other hand, a negative result means the test didn’t find the presence of the bacteria.

-However, doctors usually order a confirmatory throat culture if they still suspect strep throat despite any negative outcomes.
+However, doctors usually order a confirmatory throat culture if they still suspect strep throat despite any adverse outcomes.

 A positive throat culture means you have a strep throat infection.
 A negative result suggests that a viral infection is likely causing your sore throat instead of a bacterial infection.